andrew/ultimate-awesome/README.md

 - [awesome-agentic-software-modernization](https://github.com/feststelltaste/awesome-agentic-software-modernization) - A curated list of tools, frameworks, patterns, and research for AI-driven and agentic approaches to modernizing legacy systems.
 - [awesome-hinduism](https://github.com/gopalindians/awesome-hinduism) - Awesome collection of Sanatana dharma(सनातन धर्म).
 - [awesome-dev-first-security](https://github.com/hp271/awesome-dev-first-security) - A curated collection of tools and resources for building security with a developer first approach.
-- [awesome-ae](https://github.com/inlife/awesome-ae) - 🎬 Unlock the Full Potential of Adobe After Effects with our Curated Collection of Resources and Tools. 📹.
 - [awesome-memgraph](https://github.com/kgolubic/awesome-memgraph) - Curated list of awesome Memgraph resources.
 - [Awesome-Diffusion-based-SLAM](https://github.com/KwanWaiPang/Awesome-Diffusion-based-SLAM) - Paper Survey for Diffusion-based SLAM.
 - [awesome-aragon](https://github.com/lkngtn/awesome-aragon) - Curated list of resources related to the Aragon Ecosystem .